Matrix Completion Based Localization in the Internet of Things Network: Abstract

 \section{Abstract}

-In order to make a proper reaction to the collected information from internet of things (IoT) devices, location information of {\it things} should be available at the data center.
-One challenge for the massive IoT networks is to identify the location map of whole sensor nodes from partially observed distance information.
-In this paper, we propose a matrix completion based localization algorithm to reconstruct the location map of sensors using partially observed distance information.
-From the numerical experiments, we show that the proposed method based on the modified conjugate gradient is effective in recovering the Euclidean distance matrix.
+Location awareness, providing ability to identify the location of sensor, machine, vehicle, and wearable device, is a rapidly growing trend of hyper-connected society and one of key ingredients for internet of things (IoT) era.
+In order to make a proper reaction to the collected information from {\it things}, location information of things should be available at the data center.
+One challenge for the IoT networks is to identify the location map of whole nodes from partially observed distance information.
+An aim of this paper is to present an algorithm to recover the Euclidean distance matrix (and eventually the location map) from partially observed distance information.
+By casting the low-rank matrix completion problem into the unconstrained minimization problem in a Riemannian manifold in which a notion of differentiability can be defined, we solve the low-rank matrix completion problem using a modified conjugate gradient algorithm.
+From the convergence analysis, we show that LRM-CG converges linearly to the original Euclidean distance matrix under the extended Wolfe's conditions.
+From the numerical experiments, we demonstrate that the proposed method, called {\it localization in Riemannian manifold using conjugate gradient} (LRM-CG), is effective in recovering the Euclidean distance matrix.